10 Best Speed Squares of 2023 – Reviews & Buying Guide

 Speed squares are an essential tool for any carpenter or woodworker.
-Even if you’re just a home DIYer, speed squares may turn out to be one of your most-used tools.
-Despite how they often look, speed squares have an extended range of features and qualities.
+They may be one of your most-used tools, even if you’re a DIYer.
+Despite their appearance, speed squares have an extended range of features and qualities.
 They are not all made equal.

 |Best Overall||Johnson Level & Tool RAS-1 Rafter Angle Square||